FredHutch/FHBig/_posts/2018-10-09-Three-Useful-Slack-Channels.md

 ```
 /poll Who wants to join a journal club on Thursday, October 18
-at 1am at Arnold’s Atrium “Yes” “Maybe”
+at 1am at Arnold’s Atrium?
+“Yes” “Maybe”
 ```

 <p class="notice--info"><strong>Into Notice:</strong> If you form your group of interest and need a meetup space, email Amy Paguirigan, <code class="highlighter-rouge">apaguiri</code>. </p>